rrhodes/rrhodes/README.md

 - 😄 Pronouns: He/Him.

-- ⚡ Fun fact: An ENT consultant recently told me I have an underwhelming head.
+- ⚡ Fun fact: An ENT consultant told me I have an underwhelming head.